xPolydeuces/programming-notes/web/html.md

 * `<p>`: Defines a paragraph of text
 * `<h1>` to `<h6>`: Defines headings of different levels
 * `<strong>`: Defines text of strong importance.
 Browsers usually display it in bold font.
 If we wanted to create bold text without greater importance, we can use `<b>` instead.
 * `<em>`: Defines emphasized text.
-Browser usually display it in italic font.
+Browsers usually display it in italic font.
 If we wanted to create bold text without greater emphasis, we can use `<i>` instead.
 * `<br>`: Inserts a line break

 For example: